Baking Science: How To Achieve Perfect Bakes

 How is that light and fluffy texture created?

 When egg whites are whipped, air is trapped.
-Cream of tartar which is a stabilizing agent, then keeps those air bubbles intact, ensuring your cake is as light as an angel’s wings.
+Cream of tartar, a stabilizing agent, keeps those air bubbles intact, ensuring your cake is as light as an angel’s wings.

-I absolutely adore the distinct tang and beautifully blistered crust of sourdough bread.
+I adore the distinct tang and beautifully blistered crust of sourdough bread.

-Did you know that it is a testament to the power of patience and the science of fermentation?
+It’s the power of patience and the science of fermentation at work.

 From Hobby to Mastery